sebprt/sulu-api-client/README.md

 composer require sebprt/sulu-api-client
 ```

-This library relies on PSR-18/PSR-7/17 and php-http/discovery to find implementations.
+This library uses standard interfaces for HTTP messages and clients, and php-http/discovery to find installed packages.
 For a ready-to-run setup, consider installing:
-- nyholm/psr7 (PSR-7/17) and symfony/http-client (PSR-18)
+- nyholm/psr7 and symfony/http-client

-Alternatively, inject your own RequestFactory and HttpClient instances.
+Alternatively, you can inject your own RequestFactory and HttpClient instances.

 ## Usage